deso-protocol/frontend/README.md

 * [Setting Up Your Dev Environment](https://docs.deso.org/code/dev-setup)
 * [Making Your First Changes](https://docs.deso.org/code/making-your-first-changes)

+### Updating Versions

+v<DESO_VERSION>.<PATCH_VERSION>

+ex - v2.1.1.0 is deso version v2.1.1 and patch version 0 from our changes

+By default, new patch version is tagged each time a PR is merged to the main branch.
+The major and minor version are in the `version.txt` file in this repo.
+Update this file to tag a new major or minor version.

+### Deploying Service

+Go to Actions > Deploy [(link)](https://github.com/TheBitgram/frontend/actions/workflows/dispatch_app_terraform.yml) and click Run workflow.
+Enter the version tag and environment to deploy to.

 # Start Coding
 The quickest way to contribute changes to the BitClout Frontend is the following these steps: